 Katie Kendrick lives along the banks of the Tahuya River in western Washington, surrounded by the Tahuya State Forest.
 The peaceful beauty of the nature that surrounds her is a constant source of inspiration and nourishment for her creative spirit.
 She finds art making to be one of the most powerful ways to connect with her innermost essence, while at the same time discovering her authentic voice.
 She enjoys the experimental and intuitive layers of creating, where she can explore inner and outer worlds simultaneously.
 She has a passion for sharing her love of creating with others, and teaches mixed media workshops across the U.S. Her work has been featured twice in Cloth Paper Scissors magazine as well as several recently published books including True Vision; Authentic Art Journaling by L.K.Ludwig, Mixed-Media Self-Portraits by Cate Coulacos-Prato, 1000 Artist Journal Pages by Dawn Sokol, and Exhibition 36: Mixed Media Demonstrations + Explorations by Susan Tuttle.
 Her book, “Layered Impressions: A Mixed-Media Approach to Painting and Poetry” was released in 2012.

-A southern Oregon artist, DJ Pettitt delights in experimenting with a variety of mixed-media, using unconventional art methods; she is continually creating new techniques to incorporate into her work and teaching.
+Having recently moved from Oregon to eastern Washington, DJ is busy exploring the surroundings and becoming acquainted with the native birds of the area.
+She is renowned for her photography skills, as well as her handmade books that explode with color, texture and photos.
+She uses a variety of unconventional art methods and is continually creating new techniques to incorporate into her work and teaching.
 Recent art passions include experimenting with new ways to alter her photographs, both digitally and with acrylic paints and mediums.
 She then combines them with repurposed textiles, vintage scraps and ephemera into visual journals and art books where word, emotion, and image collide.
 Her completed books are extraordinary works of art and are highly sought after.

 I live at the edge of the charming and historic town of Jacksonville in southern Oregon.
 There is always something going on in my studio; painting, surface design on paper, book binding and making handmade paper have been keeping me happily occupied for many years.
 The need to create and play in color started when I was a child and by responding to that call my joy and my work have become one.
 Sharing what I do and know through my artwork and my teaching is a way to pass on the fruits of my curiosity and explorations.